jendave/starforged-custom-compendiums/README.md

 ![Impacts & Combat Positions Icons](https://github.com/jendave/starforged-custom-compendiums/blob/main/docs/impacts-and-combat-positions.jpg?raw=true)

 * Install and activate the [Condition Lab & Triggler](https://foundryvtt.com/packages/condition-lab-triggler) module.
 * **IMPORTANT** - In the `Starforged Custom Macros` compendium, go into the `Macros by jendave` folder.
-Copy the `Impacts & Compbat Positions` folder into the `Macros` tab.
+Copy the `Impacts & Combat Positions` folder into the `Macros` tab.
 If this step is skipped and performed later, you will have to re-import the configuration files below.
 * Get the `Condition Lab configuration files`.
 The files can be found several locations:
   * Download the files using these links.
     * [Condition Lab Configuration](https://raw.githubusercontent.com/jendave/starforged-custom-compendiums/refs/heads/main/config/cub-foundry-ironsworn-condition-map.json)